bruceravel/demeter/documentation/Athena/hephaestus.rst

 beam passing through the sample to the level of exp(-3.1), or about 4.5%.

-In an early XAS paper -- :cite:`Stern-Kim` -- it was shown that the edge step of a sample should not exceed 1.5.
+In an early XAS paper by Stern and Kim, it was shown that the edge step of a sample should not exceed 1.5.
 Using a simple statistical argument that presumes that measurement uncertainty is dominated by shot noise, the authors show that a sample is optimized